GBG7/Higgs-Boson-TPU-Detection/README.md

 ## Accessing Training Data

-Training files can be found [here](https://www.kaggle.com/c/higgs-boson/data).
+Link to the notebook can be found [here](https://www.kaggle.com/code/lilsolar/solar-higgs-boson-tpus) Training files can be found [here](https://www.kaggle.com/c/higgs-boson/data).

 However, you do not need to download the data manually.
 The following code will handle accessing the data for you: